 Practical issues resulting from the impact of lockdown restrictions on BI/DSU losses

 22 June 2020.
-Published by Alex Almaguer, Partner and Latin America Insurance Practice Lead and Chris Burt, Senior Associate
+Published by Alex Almaguer, Partner and Head of Latin America and Chris Burt, Senior Associate

 There has been much discussion about the general impact of COVID-19 on the insurance sector.
 In this note we highlight some practical issues (re)insurers are facing following the imposition of lockdown restrictions implemented by governments on existing or new BI/DSU losses where there is covered PD that is unconnected with COVID-19.